-However, regardless of whether these underhanded tactics are used, an abundance of costs and funds can severely slow your claim and delay your settlement.
+Regardless of whether these underhanded tactics are used, an abundance of costs and funds can severely slow your claim and delay your car accident settlement.

 The best way to summarize this is that the only thing insurance adjusters hate more than paying is overpaying.
 So, they will want to assess every dime to ensure it is relevant to the claim.

-The more treatment you receive for the car accident and the more complications with the case, the more they have to evaluate those developments and the longer car accident settlement takes.
-However, sometimes the delay in your settlement has more to do with legal complications than financial concerns.
+The more treatment you receive for the car accident and the more complications with the case, the more they will have to evaluate those developments and the longer the time your car accident settlement will take.
+However, sometimes the delay in your auto accident settlement has more to do with legal complications of your case than financial concerns.

 While the monetary settlement is the primary reason for filing a personal injury claim, it is not the core of the process.
 At its heart, a personal injury claim remains chiefly a legal matter, with the settlement serving as a byproduct rather than the primary purpose.